Disulfiram (Antabuse): Side Effects & Uses for Alcoholism Treatment

-The medication causes individuals to suffer from very unpleasant side effects when even trace amounts of alcohol have been ingested.
+The medication causes individuals to suffer from very unpleasant side effects ranging from headaches, nausea, and vomiting to weakness, mental confusion, and anxiety, when even trace amounts of alcohol have been ingested.
 Within minutes after alcohol is consumed, a combination of the following symptoms can occur:

 - Impaired vision